MaxiFrank/find_farms/README.md

 DATA
 You will need to create a developer API key at Google Maps Javascript API and save it in your os environment

-You will also need to install a PostgreSQ connection in the backend to enable data querying.
+You will also need to install a PostgreSQL connection in the backend to enable data querying.

-Lastly you will need to run the scrape_farms.py file in order to get available farms data from [here](workaway.info).
+Lastly you will need to run the scrape_farms.py file in order to get available farms data from workaway.info.